RFS Endorsement Process

 - For candidates challenging a currently elected Democrat, applicants should explain not only why a voter would support your campaign, but also why they should not vote for the incumbent (i.e., policy positions out of line with the community, lack of community responsiveness).

-- Note: Run for Something will consider dual endorsements in a competitive race if more than one candidates meets our guidelines.
+- *Run for Something will consider dual endorsements in a competitive race if more than one candidate meets our guidelines.

-If you need help with any of these benchmarks, join one of our weekly Candidate Intro calls.
-You’ll hear from one of our Regional Directors about how RFS supports candidates, and there is time for Q&A at the end of the call.
-You’ll learn about our mentor program and how volunteers can help your team.
+If you need help with any of these benchmarks, join one of our Candidate Intro calls.
+You’ll hear from our staff about how RFS supports candidates, and there is time for Q&A at the end of the call.

 Once you apply for endorsement, here is what to expect: